 5. Double click Audacity digital recorder icon in upper right corner

-6. Position Snowball Mic on foam block to bring the microphone closer to your mouth
+6. Position Snowball Mic on its swing arm to bring the microphone closer to your mouth

 8. Check Audacity template: Microphone at full volume).
 Blue Snowball microphone listed

-10. Click red recording button on Audacity template.
-Waveform sound information will fill in the track
+9. Click red recording button on Audacity template.
+Waveform sound information will fill in the track in blue.

 2. Drop cursor point on waveform.
 Scrub backwards on the Audacity track to where you want to listen